IdsRehorst/wi4224_deep_learning_for_limit_order_books/README.md

 3. run `convert_wselob.py` for the desired stock;
 4. run the training scripts on the processed dataset.

 The code was developed for a reduced replication and course project.
-It is intended for experimentation and research, not for production trading.